SUSE/suse-ai-up/README.md

 **🔍 Network Discovery** - Automated network scanning to discover MCP servers, detect authentication types, and assess security vulnerabilities.

-**📚 Server Registry** - Curated registry of remote MCP servers from mcpservers.org, including GitHub, Notion, Sentry, Linear, and 20+ other popular services.
+**📚 Server Registry** - Curated registry of MCP Servers, including GitHub, SUSE MCP's, Atlassian, Gitea, and 20+ other popular services (yes you may contribute to the list!).

 **🔌 Plugin Management** - Dynamic plugin system for extending functionality with service registration, health monitoring, and capability routing.